Regal Fritillary

 Flight

-The Regal Fritillary, like the other large fritillaries, has but one generation in Wisconsin, and also has a long flight period, being found from late June to early September.
+The Regal Fritillary, like the other large fritillaries, has only one generation in Wisconsin, and also has a long flight period, being found from late June to early September.

 Abundance